-Step 1 Connect a standard nine-pin, RS-232 serial cable between the SEAR IIi USER J2 serial port (DB9 male) and the computer serial COMM port (DB9 female).
+Step 1 Connect a standard nine-pin, RS-232 serial cable between the SEAR III USER J2 serial port (DB9 male) and the computer serial COMM port (DB9 female).
 Step 2 Configure the terminal emulation software to communicate with the SEAR IIi.
 Step 3 Cycle power to the 5000 GCP.
 The boot monitor screen, figure 9-3, displays.
 After 5 seconds the following message is added to the display: Boot Monitor complete.
-Running SEAR IIi
+Running SEAR IIi Executive.

-HyperTerminal or any other available terminal emulation software may be transferring used. however, for software to and from the SEAR IIi using ZModem, HyperTerminal is other recommended as terminal emulator may not be compatible.
-The SEAR IIi uses ANSI terminal emulation with line wrap turned off.
+HyperTerminal or any other available terminal emulation software may be used, however, for transferring software to and from the SEAR III using ZModem, HyperTerminal is recommended as other terminal emulator may not be compatible.
+The SEAR III uses ANSI terminal emulation with line wrap turned off.